Home Health Taking Antibiotics Safely

 Generic pills in RX bottle

 Antibiotics can treat bacterial infections of the ear, nose, throat, genitourinary tract and respiratory system.
-Each type of antibiotic may be more or less effective for certain strains of bacteria, so a medical provider will choose the antibiotic that will work best for the specific infection.
+Each type of antibiotic’s effectiveness varies by bacteria strain, so a medical provider will choose the antibiotic that will work best for the specific infection.

 Common uses for antibiotics include: